-Kathy has a clinical background as an ED Senior Sister, but over the last 4 years she has been transforming systems and managing digital change, including implementing an enhanced clinical EPR and a voice recognition solution across a whole acute Trust.
+Kathy has a clinical background as an Emergency Department Senior Sister, but over the last 4 years she has been transforming systems and managing digital change, including implementing an enhanced clinical EPR and a voice recognition solution across a whole acute Trust.

 Problem: Kathy is currently working on Outpatients Transformation, looking at all parts of the Outpatient journey in the Trust from referral to discharge.
 This project applies to all Adult and Paediatric Outpatient services and affects all Clinicians and Admin staff who work in our Outpatients environments, as well as impacting all patients who attend Outpatients.

-Solution: Kathy has led a team that successfully worked on the implementation of eRS.
-Homerton University Hospital NHS Foundation Trust now does not receive paper referrals and are completely compliant with eRS.
-Before the national ‘paper switch off’ Homerton University Hospital NHS Foundation Trust were the highest performing Trust in London and have continued this success.
+Solution: Kathy has led a team that successfully worked on the implementation of NHS e-Referral Service (e-RS).
+Homerton University Hospital NHS Foundation Trust now does not receive paper referrals and is completely compliant with eRS.
+Before the national ‘paper switch off’ Homerton University Hospital NHS Foundation Trust was the highest performing Trust in London and have continued this success.
 This part of the project is now in the optimisation and return to BAU phase.

 Desired impact: The desired impact of this project is to save time, money and unnecessary administrative steps whilst ensuring that there is an improvement in quality and access to information required to treat patients.
 This will also enable the building blocks to ensure that we can supply all relevant information to a future patient portal.